benner/rtl8812eu/README.md

 5. If there are any tools complain about the Wi-Fi regularities when setting up a 10MHz AP,  try setting the channel plan manually by ```echo 0x3E > /proc/net/rtl88x2eu/<wlan>/chan_plan```.
 6. Check the ACK timeout setting below if the range is >\~3km
 7. Check ```/proc/net/rtl88x2eu/<wlan>/rate_ctl``` for manually control of the rate if needed.
 See [@Vito-Swift's tutorial here](https://github.com/Vito-Swift/rtl8814au-ext/blob/main/doc/how_to_do_unicast_rc.md)

-## Set (Unlocked) Channel in procfs
-The chip's RF synthesizer can work in a bit wider range than regular 5GHz Wi-Fi.
-On my board, it's 5080MHz ~ 6165MHz.
-The frequency range may vary depending on different conditions.

-To set the adaptor to some "irregular" frequency, ```cat /proc/net/rtl88x2eu/<wlan0>/monitor_chan_override``` to see usage.

-I decided to use procfs is that it doesn't need any changes in user-space tools, e.g. iw, hostapd.
-Of course, you can use this "procfs API" to set regular channels like 149 or 36.
-Might be useful when developing any Wi-Fi-based broadcast FPV system with frequency hopping and automatic bandwidth.

-I recommend using ```iw``` to set the channel first if the channel is usable.
-Only use the procfs method for irregular.
-The channel can only be set to any frequency with a 5MHz step since the channel number was directly written into some register, not some divider of the synthesizer.

-DISCLAIMER:
-Some chips' synthesizer's PLL may not lock on some frequency.
-There's no guarantee of its performance.
-(Actually, TX power and distortion seem worse in these channels as it's not calibrated.
-But less interference - it's an either-or)
-Unlocking the frequency may damage your hardware and I'm not gonna pay for it.
-Use it at your own risk.
-Please comply with any wireless regulations in your area.

 ## EDCCA
 WARNING: YOU SHOULD NOT USE THIS (unless someone's DJIs next to you f***ed up all channels XD).
 It's not fair.